-Specifically, the study will investigate under which framework conditions producing an e-fuel in the form of methanol may be attractive.
-As a starting point it is envisaged that the carbon captured from the waste-to-energy facility could be used to produce 11 million litres of e-fuel, constituting enough energy to supply two major towns with heat and power.
-This project alone could reduce CO2 emissions from Nuuk by more than 10%.
+Specifically, the study investigated under which framework conditions producing an e-fuel in the form of methanol might be attractive.
+It was envisaged that the carbon captured from the waste-to-energy facility could be used to produce 11 million litres of e-fuel, constituting enough energy to supply two major towns with heat and power.
+This could reduce CO2 emissions from Nuuk by more than 10%.
 Greenland has a strategy to reduce its CO2 emissions and is aiming at carbon neutrality in its public energy supply by 2020.

 The advantage of methanol is that it may be efficiently and safely transported to the remote towns where people and companies need the energy.
 Most towns are powered and heated by diesel generators or boilers, which can be converted to methanol hereby replacing fossil-based fuels with a carbon neutral e-fuel.

 Potential for CO2 emitters

 If further developed, the hydro power to e-fuel solution may have significant potential for Greenland, but also for other countries which are looking to make good use of captured CO2 emissions.
 Carbon capture is currently very much in focus in the power and waste-to-energy sectors internationally, but so far only few projects have been realised in part because of a lack of off-takers for the CO2.